Tool Use / Function Calling

 The standard pattern

-A typical tool-use API interaction looks like:
+A typical tool-use API interaction follows these steps:

 - Provide the model with a list of tool schemas (name, description, parameters as JSON Schema)